-Zimbabwe crisis: Key players
+Zimbabwe latest: Key players

 Grace Mugabe

-Grace Mugabe, Robert's second wife and more than 40 years his junior, has risen from typist to the most powerful woman in Zimbabwe.
+Robert Mugabe's second wife, who is more than 40 years his junior, has risen from presidential typist to the most powerful woman in Zimbabwe.

+They met and had their first two of three children while Mr Mugabe's first wife, Sally, was terminally ill with cancer, though they only married after her death.

 Her alleged appetite for extravagant shopping earned her the moniker Gucci Grace.

-Her supporters point to her charitable work, but her critics accuse her of pursuing a ruthless campaign for wealth and power.
+While her supporters point to her charitable and philanthropic work and refer to her as "Dr Amai", meaning "mother", her critics accuse her of pursuing a ruthless campaign for wealth and power.

+As a notable political figure close to the president, Grace has been subject to the same targeted EU and US sanctions as her husband, which include a travel ban and asset freeze.

+She accompanies the president on trips abroad, often visiting the Far East where they own property.
+Her many domestic business interests also include a dairy farm estate outside Harare, which she claimed as part of the national land reforms implemented starting in 2001.

-Last week, she described her rival Vice-President Mnangagwa as a "snake" which "must be hit on the head".
+Mrs Mugabe has a sharp tongue and last week she described her rival, Vice President Mnangagwa, as a "snake" which "must be hit on the head".
 The next day President Mugabe sacked him.

 Emmerson Mnangagwa

-Until Mrs Mugabe's rise as his rival, Emmerson Mnangagwa had long been viewed as President Mugabe's heir apparent.
+Until Mrs Mugabe's rise, he had been viewed for several years as President Mugabe's anointed successor.

-He was a fighter for "liberation" prior to independence in 1980, spending time in jail where he was allegedly tortured, and has been in government ever since.
-He denied any responsibility for the Gukurahundi atrocities in the early independence period, when thousands of civilians were killed in the south of the country.
+Following military training in Egypt and China, he helped direct the "liberation" struggles prior to independence in 1980, spending time in jail where he was allegedly tortured.
+He has been in government ever since.

+Thousands of civilians died in a brutal post-independence conflict in which he played a key role as National Security minister, though he denies having blood on his hands.

-He is known in Zimbabwe as "ngwena" or "crocodile" because of his political cunning, biding his time in the 1990s to reclaim a position of power after falling foul of Mr Mugabe and being cast into political oblivion.
+He is known in Zimbabwe as ngwena (English: crocodile) (and his supporters as "Lacoste") because of his political cunning, biding his time in the 1990s to reclaim a position of power after falling foul of Mr Mugabe and being cast into political oblivion.
+But his fearsome reputation means he is little loved in the rank-and-file of the Zanu-PF party.

-As a former defence and state security minister, he was a key link between the ruling party and Zimbabwe's military and intelligence agencies.
-He is chair of the Joint Operations Command, in charge of state security in Zimbabwe.
+As a former defence and national security minister, he was a key link between the ruling party and Zimbabwe's military and intelligence agencies.
+He is also chair of the Joint Operations Command, in charge of state security.

 Gen Constantino Chiwenga